How to Replace Brake Light Bulbs

 For removable lens assemblies, you have to detach the entire light fixture.
 As you pull out the assembly, look for a wiring harness, which usually attaches to the brake light bulb, back up bulb and any other bulbs mounted in the fixture.
 It’s important not to damage these wires as you remove the assembly.
 In most cases, you need to locate a locking mechanism to release the wiring harness.
 Once the assembly is disconnected, you can replace the bad bulb and reinstall the fixture.

-5. Take care.
 When you are replacing the bulb, be extra cautious if the glass portion has separated from the metal housing on the bottom.
 Because this metal is sharp, it’s best not to try to remove it by hand.
 With a pair of needle-nose pliers, gently grab the edge of the metal part of the bulb to remove it.

 As car design evolves, exterior lighting has become more complex.
 Many newer vehicles have bulbs and lighting assemblies that are difficult to remove.
 If your assembly is inaccessible or complicated, take your vehicle to your local NAPA AutoCare to replace the brake light.

+Check out all the lighting parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on how to replace brake light bulbs, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Flickr.